intltechventures/Consulting.Project.Tools/Wisdom/RulesOfMeeks.md

 \#998 - "You were going to die anyway - who wants to live forever?"
+  * "[Come on, you sons of bitches!
+Do you want to live forever?](http://www.usmcpress.com/heritage/usmc_quotations.htm)"  [GySgt.
+Daniel J. "Dan" Daly, USMC; near Lucy-`le-Bocage as he led the 5th Marines' attack into Belleau Wood, 6 June 1918]

 \#999 - "If you must go to war, remember - there are no rules"